 Islamic Women’s Welfare Association (IWWA)

-In 2000, a group of friends saw the need for a multi-culture Muslim women forum.
-There were only a few Islam teaching classes in languages other than English.
-Moreover, there was no place where non-Arab Muslim women could meet to work together in overcoming the challenges they face.
+In 2000, a group of friends saw the need for a multi cultural Muslim women’s forum.
+There were few Islamic classes in languages other than English.
+Moreover, there was no place where non-Arab Muslim women could meet to work together in overcoming the challenges they faced.

 To address these needs, they formed the Islamic Women’s Welfare Association (IWWA).
-They began with a single class.
-Soon, the class grew to 30 people; and then the number of classes grew to cover more languages and topics.
+They began with a single class which soon grew to 30 people; and then the number of classes grew to cover more languages and topics.
 They found a small rental property funded by making art and craft items, dinners and other fundraising activities.

 Interest and participation grew over time, and when the rental property was put up for sale, with the support of the community, they raised funds and purchased it.
-Before long, the number of languages expanded to 4 (adding Urdu and Bahasa), a new weekend Arabic school was opened, and the range of activities grew beyond just classes.
+Before long, the number of languages expanded to four (adding Urdu and Bahasa), a new weekend Arabic school was opened and the range of activities grew beyond just classes.